hcomet/cydWeeWX/README.md

 Installing the cydWeeWX firmware on your CYD:

-* Got to [Upgrading cydWeeWX Firmware](./cydWeeWX/README.md#upgrading-cydweewx-firmware) for upgrade details.
+* Go to [Upgrading cydWeeWX Firmware](./cydWeeWX/README.md#upgrading-cydweewx-firmware) for upgrade details.
-* Got to [Firmware Installation](./cydWeeWX/README.md#firmware-installation) for installation and build details.
+* Go to [Firmware Installation](./cydWeeWX/README.md#firmware-installation) for installation and build details.
 Both using the [web based ESP32 flash tool](https://hcomet.github.io/cydWeeWX/cydWeeWXFlash.html) and building from source code are covered.

 Then [install and configure](./WeeWX/README.md) the weewx-json extension on your WeeWX server.